Policy on Equality, Diversity, and Inclusion (EDI)

 - The assessment policy undergoes routine reviews in order to maintain equity and accessibility.

-B. Admissions and Student Services
+Admissions and Student Services:

 - The principles of equity and the considerate evaluation of applicants of all backgrounds are embedded in the admissions policy.